farispriadi/farispriadi.github.io/_docs/05-configuration.md

 ## Outputting

 The default permalink style used by the theme is `permalink: /:categories/:title/`.
-If you have a post named `2016-01-01-my-post.md` with `categories: foo` in the YAML Front Matter, Jekyll will generate `_site/foo/my-post/index.html`.

 **Note:** If you plan on enabling breadcrumb links --- including category names in permalinks is a big part of how those are created.
 {: .notice--warning}